ArenPapa/Project-2/README.md

 ## Techniques Used in the Project

 1. Lists and dictionaries for storing and organizing data
-2. For loops and While loops for iterating the data
+2. For loops and While loops for iterating retrieving data from the sensor
 3. Moving average for smoothing the data
 4. API Integration for storing the data
-5.
+5. Numeric conversion for 12 hours prediction
+6. Matplotlib for plotting data
+7. Try-Except block for handling errors

 ### 1. Moving average for smoothing the data